polyas-voting/polyas-core3-crypto/README.md

 # Polyas Core 3 Crypto

 This repository contains the cryptographic library used by POLYAS Core 3 e-voting platform.

+## The content of this repository
 It consists of the following modules:

 * **crypto-std**
   Wrappers for common crypto primitives and utilities built on top of them.